ChromeCoveredClone/zoidberg/README.md

 things i'm in! i'd love to int with people interested in them as well!」 ↓
-- futurama, eddsworld, asdfmovie, YFM, the archies
+- futurama and the archies *ik ik i'm boring as hell*
 #

 ![hello](https://static1.cbrimages.com/wordpress/wp-content/uploads/2023/01/futurama-hermes-brain-slug.jpg)